20 Skills Recruiters Screen For in Business Analyst Resumes

 - What are the most important skills for a Business Analyst resume?

 - The top skills for Business Analyst resumes include Atlassian JIRA, Microsoft Excel, Microsoft Office software, Microsoft Outlook, Microsoft Power BI.
-These are the tools and technologies most frequently required in Business Analyst job postings, according to O*NET occupational data (SOC 13-1111).
+These are the tools and technologies most frequently required in Business Analyst job postings based on verified occupational data.

 - How many skills should I list on my Business Analyst resume?